Resources and Facilities

 JAWs screen reader.

-The Deiniol Library ATR, is situated in Room A004, opposite the library issue desk, it contains three computers with various different monitors, a height adjustable desk and adjustable seating.
-It also houses a CCTV system and equipment to produce tactile diagrams.
+Situated in Room A004, opposite the library issue desk, it contains computers with various different monitors, a height adjustable desk and adjustable seating.
+It also houses a CCTV system.